iimog/iimog/README.md

 ### Hi there 👋

-I’m Markus, a Bioinformatician at the [Center for Computational and Theoretical Biology (CCTB)](https://www.biozentrum.uni-wuerzburg.de/cctb/cctb/) at the [University of Würzburg](https://www.uni-wuerzburg.de).
+I’m Markus, group leader of the [BioMedical Data Science group](https://www.biozentrum.uni-wuerzburg.de/cctb/research/biomedical-data-science/) at the [Center for Computational and Theoretical Biology (CCTB)](https://www.biozentrum.uni-wuerzburg.de/cctb/cctb/) at the [University of Würzburg](https://www.uni-wuerzburg.de).

-My research interests are the development and application of algorithms, tools and workflows to generate knowledge from biomedical data.
-Currently, my focus is on the possibilities and limitations of machine learning and artificial inteligence in biomedical research.
-Additionally, I engage in knowledge transfer with local businesses as part of the [ESF-ZDEX Project](https://www.uni-wuerzburg.de/sft/esf-zdex/).
+My research interests are developing and applying algorithms, tools, and workflows to generate knowledge from biomedical data.
+Currently, I focus on the possibilities and limitations of machine learning and artificial intelligence in biomedical research.
+Additionally, I engage in knowledge transfer with local businesses as part of the [KIdT Project](https://www.informatik.uni-wuerzburg.de/forum-kidt).

 - 💻 Projects and Activities: [Overview](https://github.com/iimog/iimog/blob/main/Projects.md)
 - 🧑‍🔬 Scientific Papers: [Google Scholar](https://scholar.google.de/citations?user=Qroex8UAAAAJ)